Tenant Handbook

 Rent Calculation And Review

-Your rent is calculated in line with the Cornerstone Rent Policy, based on your housing type, and are generally reviewed in March and September each year (some housing types will only have one review a year).
+Your rent is calculated in line with the Cornerstone Rent Policy, based on your housing type, and are generally reviewed in March and September each year.

 In order for your rent to be reviewed, you will need to provide proof of income for all members of your household.
 If you receive a Centrelink payment or pension, you can sign an authority form allowing us to access your income details online.